What is a Carpenter?

 An apprenticeship is the most common path and takes between three and four years to complete.
-Diploma and certificate programs offered by technical and vocational schools generally last one or two years.
+Diploma and certificate programs in carpentry offered by technical and vocational schools generally last one or two years.

 What are Carpenters like?

 Based on our pool of users, carpenters tend to be predominately investigative people.
-The general public should, indeed, be pleased with this finding.
 Carpenters have to interpret blueprints and drawings to determine dimensions and materials required and installation processes to be followed.
 This detailed and precise work most definitely calls for inquisitive, analytical, inspecting, and investigative minds.

 Should I become a Carpenter?